Rel Primer: Basic Syntax

 }

-You can copy the entire relation to another relation:
+You can give the entire relation another name:

 // read query